Film-on-film technology to the rescue!

 As a business owner, deciding on what machinery you are going to invest in can be daunting.
-As a matter of fact, in conversations with prospects the topic of film vs. net is often brought up, where the customer finds themselves torn between the two options with few resources to guide them on their way!
+As a matter of fact, in conversations with prospects the topic of film-on-film vs. net-on-film is often brought up, where the customer finds themselves torn between the two options with few resources to guide them on their way!

 What is film-on-film technology?